-But, considering that it costs over $250,000 to raise a child excluding college -it has a huge impact on your financial life as well.
-Talk about whether you both want kids, and how you will pay for them.
-This includes conversations about daycare, healthcare, whether someone will be a stay at home parent, and what the financial implications of that decision will be.
-It’s far better to have a plan laid out before having kids then to be surprised at someone’s expectations once a child is on the way.
+But, considering that it costs over $250,000 to raise a child, excluding college -it has a huge impact on your financial life as well.
+Talk about whether you both want kids and how you will pay for them.
+This includes conversations about daycare, healthcare, whether someone will be a stay-at-home parent, and what the financial implications of that decision will be.
+It’s far better to have a plan laid out before having kids than to be surprised at someone’s expectations once a child is on the way.

 What is Your Savings Rate?

-This is a hard question to ask without sounding like you are after money, but it’s important to knowing your partners relationship with money.
+This is a hard question to ask without sounding like you are after money, but it’s important to know your partner’s relationship with money.
 Are they even capable of saving?
-If not, is it due to circumstances beyond their control such as wage stagnations?
+If not, is it due to circumstances beyond their control, such as wage stagnations?
 Or is it because they are a spender?
 Do they save for retirement?
 Have an emergency fund?

 How Much Debt Do You Carry?